 3. What “Furnished” Really Means in Thailand

-- Sometimes missing: Microwave, washing machine, kitchenware, mattress (yes, even that!)
+- Microwave, washing machine, kitchenware, mattress (yes, even that!)

 Always ask for an inventory list and inspect the unit yourself before committing.
 Facebook groups and expat forums are full of stories about mismatched expectations.